ArchAngel776/-babel-plugin-typescript-path-aliases/README.md

 It is all.
 The most probably above limits will be removed in the future versions.

 ### Issues
-If you see any unexpected issues in my plugin behavior feel free for inform me about that
+If you see any unexpected issues in my plugin behavior feel free for inform me about that.
+I am open to improve my software as much as it is possible.
+To report your doubts, please vist an [Issue section] (https://github.com/ArchAngel776/babel-plugin-typescript-path-aliases/issues) and report everything what you have seen as incorect.

+### Thank you